European Union Responds Positively: Key Developments

 A Call for Constructive Dialogue

-According to Sigurður, the initial reactions from European Union representatives in the aftermath of their decision were promising.
+According to Sigurður, the initial signals from European Union representatives after the decision were, at least, encouraging.

-The industry association stands firmly against calls for Iceland to retaliate against the European Union.
-Some members of the opposition have suggested pausing the introduction of new EEA regulations into Icelandic law.
+The industry association has come out firmly against calls for Iceland to retaliate against the European Union.
+Parts of the opposition have floated the idea of stalling the adoption of new EEA regulations into Icelandic law.

 Share post: